Is Direct Air Capture Viable?

 Logistical Challenges:

 Capturing CO₂ is just one part of the equation.
-Safe storage and transport infrastructure must also be factored in and locating the DAC park near the storage and/or utilization site is the answer.
+Safe storage and transport infrastructure must also be factored in and locating the DAC facility near the storage and/or utilization site is the answer.

 (For more, see: The Advantages of Direct Air Capture)